jonasrdl/bookmark-sync/README.md

 `bookmark-sync sync --from=chromium --to=firefox`
 This command will sync bookmarks from Chromium to Firefox.
 You can replace chromium and firefox with your desired source and destination browsers.
+Currently available browsers are Chromium and Firefox.
+(More will follow).

 ### Command-Line Interface
 Bookmark Sync CLI supports the following commands: